Detention of Craig and Lindsay Foreman

 Map of the world showing the location of Iran (green) and the United Kingdom (orange).

-Craig and Lindsay Foreman are a British couple who were detained in Iran in January 2025 on charges of espionage.
-As of the end of October 2025, they are still in prison.
+Craig and Lindsay Foreman are a British couple who were detained in Iran on charges of espionage in January 2025.
+On 19 February 2026, the Tehran Revolutionary Court sentenced them to 10 years in prison.
+As of 3 June 2026, they are still in prison.